asmuth-archive/libsmatrix/README.md

     require "libsmatrix"

-To build the rubygem from source, check out libsmatrix and run this:
+To build and publish the ruby gem run:

-    $ make build_gem
+    $ make publish_ruby

 C API
 -----